aevri/barrie-bear/barrie_bear.md

 will have some refreshments now," he said, and lifting the basket which Mr. Weasel had prepared, he stepped down, closely followed by Mr. Beaver and Mr. Weasel.
-Mrs. Rabbit had kindly prepared some provisions and they sat down on the grass with a geod supply of cake, honey and fruit.
-Heigh had also taken the precaution of bringing along a bag of cats and bran which he much appreciated.
+Mrs. Rabbit had kindly prepared some provisions and they sat down on the grass with a good supply of cake, honey and fruit.
+Heigh had also taken the precaution of bringing along a bag of oats and bran which he much appreciated.
 He was so hungry that he could have eaten the lot, but thought he had better leave some for the journey home.
 After about half an hour's rest, they were off again and making good progress towards the see.
 As he